Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 A square flat edge suits a sleek modern kitchen.
 A pencil round or bullnose edge softens the look.
 An ogee or bevelled edge adds a more traditional feel.
 A waterfall edge that cascades down the side of an island creates a dramatic statement.

 Ask your fabricator to show you edge profile samples.
 Most will have physical cross-sections you can hold and compare.
-Think about your kitchen style and how the edge will look alongside your cabinetry.
+For a full visual guide see quartz worktop edge profiles explained.

 Avoid Costly Mistakes With Expert Guidance